9/11 hero honored posthumously

-9/11 hero Lou Alvarez honored posthumously on eve of attacks' 18th anniversary
+9/11 hero Luis Alvarez honored posthumously on eve of attacks' 18th anniversary

 Alvarez’s brother Phil and his son David lit a memorial candle at the Brooklyn Borough Hall ceremony after accepting a proclamation and receiving a standing ovation for Alvarez’s NYPD service and his legacy in the fight for health benefits for responders sickened by toxins at the Ground Zero site.